13038 Hwy 61 North

 Jackson has the best double fishing kayaks going, and the Big Tuna can make a great single kayak, or couples double.
 The Kilroy DT stretches the already great Kilroy (single) into a double, and offers unmatched stability for a double.
 You can change hardware locations and make this a highest in stability single as well, if you are a large guy and struggle to find the comfortable boat with control.

-We stock whitewater canoes and kayaks.
+We stock 3 whitewater canoes models and 5 whitewater kayaks.
 I spent a week in a Jackson Zen this past summer in Ontario white water, which is a perfect starting out model for our Iowa customers.
 We offer the Karma Rock Garden with skeg, hatch, and crossover design suited for Missouri multi-day treks, or dedicated Western big river trips.
 Traverse 10' or Dagger Axis 12' are skegged hybrid kayaks suited for our rivers during fast water periods, or your visits to Missouri white water.

 In Canoe news, 2014 ended Royalex as a canoe category.
 But now Esquif has succeeded in a replacement, and are building their product line again.
 We are taking orders.